 Children who begin ordering without explicitly choosing “up” or “down” often start correctly and then change direction partway through.

 The fix: Before touching a single number, ask: “Are we going up or down?”
-Make the child state the direction aloud “We are going up, so we start with the smallest,” or “We are going down, so we start with the largest.”
+Make the child state the direction aloud: “We are going up, so we start with the smallest.”
+Or: “We are going down, so we start with the largest.”

 This deliberate direction-setting step, done every time, prevents mid-sequence direction changes.